tc39/notes/meetings/2019-06/june-5.md

 [PR](https://github.com/tc39/ecma402/pull/347)
 - [slides](https://docs.google.com/presentation/d/131l-GAqhs7SRsjsa2MmOLdou7gr2_Vl_0dTl1MhyTb0)

-FTG: Currently date object itself has precision up to milliseconds, but formatting can only format up to precision of a second.
+FYT: Currently date object itself has precision up to milliseconds, but formatting can only format up to precision of a second.
 People require us to format to a precision up to a millisecond.
 Proposal to add a new option, where value can be 0 to 3.
 0 not formatting anything about milliseconds part.
 1 to 3 indicates number of digits to include in format of milliseconds.

 (referring to slides for example)

-FTG: That's it, that's the gist of the PR.
+FYT: That's it, that's the gist of the PR.

 MBS: We have a topic on the queue from Philipp: rename to subsecondDigits (nano seconds)

 PDL: Potential future increases in precision specifically with temporals we're thinking about going to nanoseconds precision.
 Not thinking of using datetimeformat but having another one.
 Wonder if we'd be better off how many digits of subseconds do I want rather than tying it to milliseconds.

-FTG: Interesting point, any suggestion about what that would be called.
+FYT: Interesting point, any suggestion about what that would be called.

 PDL: I'd call it `subsecondDigits`, but open to different name.

 MBS: I think that's a great suggestion.

-FTG: I can get this discussed on the PR
+FYT: I can get this discussed on the PR

 DE: great proposal excited to see it moving forward.
 Each of these 3 corresponding to use cases that engineers find useful.
 Also submitted as issues in ECMA-402 repository.
 They are real use cases that were submitted.
 We love seeing people reporting use cases.